sbkhaloof/growthmindsit/class-11.md

 # Read:Assorted Topics
 ## Audio, Video, Images
-1- controllIng sIzes of Images In css:
-### you can controll the image size using width and hieght  properties in CSS which specify the hieght and width of the image .
+1- controllIng sizes of Images in css:you can controll the image size using width and hieght  properties in CSS which specify the hieght and width of the image .
-2- alIgnIng Images UsIng css: using float and margin proparties .
+2- allgning images Using css: using float and margin proparties .
-3- centerIng Images UsIng css:  images are inline elements.
+3- centering images Using css:  images are inline elements.
 This means that they flow within the surrounding text. in order to center an image, it should be turned into a block- level element using the display property with a value of block .then use the use the margin property and set the values of the left and right margins to auto.
-4- BackgroUnd Images background-image . ## The path to the image follows the letters url , and it is put inside parentheses and quotes.
+4- Background images background-image .
+The path to the image follows the letters url , and it is put inside parentheses and quotes.
 5-background-position: When an image is not being repeated, you can use the background-position property to specify where in the browser window the background image should be placed.This property usually has a pair of values.
 The first represents the horizontal position and the second represents the vertical.
 + left top